todorovski-vasil/countries/README.md

 The application also has a dark mode which can be toggled with the button in top right part of the header.

+The application is deployed on Vercel and can be accessed on: [https://countries-ochre-gamma.vercel.app](https://countries-ochre-gamma.vercel.app)

 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).